Jobijollof/DevOps-Projects/Project 3 Mern Stack Implementation/README.md

  - AWS account (free tier)
  - Basic understanding of setting up an Ec2 Instance.

-Lets get the show on the road 🏋️‍♀️😊
+Lets get this show on the road 🏋️‍♀️😊

 # Step 1.
 - Sign in to AWS free tier account